anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 7) Give the Preset the same name and append 'Preset'

-So name it 'Office Echo Answered Yes Preset'
+Name it 'Office Echo Answered Yes Preset'

 ## 8) Select the 'Answered No' Trigger you created in step 3, then click Save as Preset

 ## 9) Give the Preset the same name but append 'Preset'

-So name it 'Office Echo Answered No Preset'
+Name it 'Office Echo Answered No Preset'

 ## 10) The Presets now show in the list.
 Make note of the Yes Preset and No Preset IDs.